-1. Claims Process
+2. Claims Process

 You should submit all reimbursement claims during the Plan Year.
 For the Health Flexible Spending Account, you must submit claims no later than 90 days after the end of the Plan Year.
+However, if you terminate employment during the Plan Year, you must submit your Health Flexible Spending Account claims within 90 days after your termination of employment.
 For the Dependent Care Flexible Spending Account, you must submit claims no later than 90 days after the end of the Plan Year.
+However, if you terminate employment during the Plan Year, you must submit claims no later than 90 days after the end of the Plan Year.
+However, if you terminate employment during the Plan Year, you must submit claims no later than 90 days after the end of the Plan Year.
+However, if you terminate employment during the Plan Year, you must submit your Dependent Care Flexible Spending Account claims within 90 days after your termination of employment.
 Any claims submitted after that time will not be considered.

-If a dependent care or medical expense claim under the Plan is denied in whole or in part, you or your beneficiary will receive written notification.
+Claims that are insured will be handled in accordance with procedures contained in the insurance policies.
+All other general requests should be directed to the Administrator of our Plan.
+If a dependent care claim under the Plan is denied in whole or in part, you or your beneficiary will receive written notification.
 The notification will include the reasons for the denial, with reference to the specific provisions of the Plan on which the denial was based, a description of any additional information needed to process the claim and an explanation of the claims review procedure.
-Within 60 days after denial, you or your beneficiary may submit a written request for reconsideration of the denial to the Administrator.
+Within 180 days after denial, you or your beneficiary may submit a written request for reconsideration of the denial to the Administrator.